vdt/CarND-Vehicle-Detection-P5/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+HOG Feature Extraction and Training Linear SVM Classifier is implemented in  `2.
+Histogram of Oriented Gradients (HOG) Feature Extraction on a Labeled Training Set of Images and Training Linear SVM Classifier` section of the [Vehicle-Detection-and-Tracking.ipynb](Vehicle-Detection-and-Tracking.ipynb) file.

 I used total three feature vectors.
 One is spatial binning to get the raw color info, second is using a histogram of the color spectrum to get color info, and third is the HOG features to get the shape info.
 I concatenate all the features to give the feature vector.

 The total length of the feature vector comes to 6108.
 It takes 4.71 seconds to train the SVC model with a test accuracy of 0.9901